axnsan12/drf-yasg/README.rst

         ...
     ]

-This exposes 4 cached, publicly available endpoints:
+This exposes 4 cached, validated and publicly available endpoints:

 * A JSON view of your API specification at ``/swagger.json``
 * A YAML view of your API specification at ``/swagger.yaml``